Week 9: Inference for Many Means (ANOVA)

 True or false, as the total sample size increases, the degrees of freedom for the residuals increases.

-True or false, the constant variance condition can be somewhat relaxed when the sample sizes are large.
+True or false, the constant variance condition is very important when the sample sizes of each group are different.

 True or false, the independence assumption can be relaxed when the total sample size is large.